gr3tsky/python_interview_faqs/README.md

 # python_interview_faqs
-Most popular questions for junior Python developers on the interview
+Most popular questions for Python developers on the interview